The Wonderful World of Picnics Around Brisbane

 In honour of World Parks Day on Saturday, I thought I would write a little bit about my favourite park activity: picnics.

 These lovely little events encompass many of life’s wonderful pleasures: people, food, wine, cheese, outdoorsiness, bare feet and hopefully, sunshine.
-I have often found that when I’m craving a little bit of casual socialising, mixed with a little bit of adventure or relaxation, a picnic will all ways provide.
+I have often found that when I’m craving a little bit of casual socialising, mixed with a little bit of adventure or relaxation, a picnic will always provide.

 Here are some of my favourite types of Brisbane picnics (yes, there are types).